Email Marketing Fundamentals

 What Is Email Marketing?

-Email marketing is the digital marketing strategy of sending promotional messages to people who have signed up.
-The most common reason for email marketing is to help generate sales and leads.
+Email marketing is the digital marketing strategy of sending promotional messages to people who have signed up to receive communications from you.
+The most common reason for email marketing is to generate sales and leads.

-In the past, email marketing often consisted of spammy, one-size-fits-all mass mailings.
+I am not referring to spammy, one-size-fits-all mass mailings when I speak of email marketing.
 Now, to truly connect with people and turn them into loyal customers, email marketing must be personalized.

 Email Marketing Fundamentals

-Email marketing is meant to convey either promotional or informational content that affects the buyer journey.
+Email marketing conveys either promotional or informational content that impacts the buyer’s journey.

-When the email marketing campaign is promotional, the content centers around advertising a product, service, special offer, etc. A promotional email will also have a clear call-to-action (CTA) at the end.
-The CTA is to get the reader to take a specific action, such as visit a site page or sign up for a subscription.
+When the email marketing campaign is promotional, the content centers around advertising a product, service, special offer, etc. A promotional email will also have a clear CTA at the end.
+The CTA leads the reader to take a specific action, such as visiting a page or sign-up for a subscription.

 Informational emails serve to inform readers and come in the format of either newsletters or announcements.
 Newsletters help to deepen and maintain connections with the customer, while announcements introduce important news.
 Emails serve to inform readers and deepen connections to the customer.